dwyl/phoenix-liveview-chat-example/README.md

 This can cause issues if the list of messages becomes too long as all the messages are kept in memory on the server.

-To minimise the use of the memory we can define messages as a temporary assign:
+To minimize the use of the memory, we can define messages as a temporary `assign`:

 ```elixir
 def mount(_params, _session, socket) do